 - Poisonous mushrooms that resemble psilocybin could cause unintentional death

-Drug abuse and drug addiction are sometimes used interchangeably.
-However, they mean different things.
-Someone can abuse a drug but not be addicted to it.
+Drug abuse and drug addiction are often used together but they mean different things.
+Someone can abuse a drug without being addicted to it.

 Drug abuse, or misuse, is: